bugrasan/turris-user-docs/docs/hw/mox/microsd.md

 umount /mnt/turris
 ```

-Now you have a micro SD card with latest medkit.
+Now you have a micro SD card with the latest medkit.